Diplomacy of John Adams: Quasi-War

 The failure of the American commission caused a political firestorm in the United States when its commission's dispatches were published.
 It led to the undeclared Quasi-War (1798 to 1800).
 Federalists linked to Hamilton who controlled the government took advantage of the national anger to build up the nation's military.
 A new army was created with George Washington in nominal control, and Hamilton in actual charge They also attacked the Jeffersonian Republicans for their pro-French stance, and Elbridge Gerry (a nonpartisan at the time) for what they saw as his role in the commission's failure.

 The war was called "quasi" because it was undeclared.
 It involved two years of hostilities at sea, in which both navies attacked the other's shipping in the West Indies.
 The unexpected fighting ability of the U.S. Navy, which destroyed the French West Indian trade, together with the growing weaknesses and final overthrow of the ruling Directory in France, led foreign minister Talleyrand to reopen negotiations.

 At the same time, there was an escalation of the battle between Adams and Hamilton over control of the national policy.
 Adams took sudden and unexpected action, rejecting the anti-French hawks in his own party and offering peace to France.
-In 1800 he sent William Vans Murray to France to negotiate peace; the Federalists cried betrayal.
+In 1800 he sent William Vans Murray to France to negotiate peace; the Federalists cried betrayal but the peace process worked.
 The Quasi War ended with the signing of the Convention of 1800.
 It released the United States from its first entangling alliance – the next one would take place in World War II.
 For France, the convention was the first diplomatic step by Napoleon and his pacification policies.